Restaurants & Bars

 The Louisiana Department of Agriculture and Forestry is the lead agency charged with the evacuation and sheltering of household pets during a declared disaster in Louisiana.
 Parish governments and animal/pet facilities must file an emergency plan with the local parish office of emergency preparedness and the Louisiana Department of Agriculture and Forestry by March 1st on an annual basis.

 For people who do not have any transportation during an evacuation event, Parish OEP will be setting up Parish Pick-Up points for assisted transportation and there may be transportation available there for the pets of those families seeking evacuation assistance but NOT for self-evacuators.

 Pet-friendly shelters may be opened during an evacuation.
 This information will be available at shelter information points.

-Special needs clients who pre-register their pet(s) are able to bring their pet(s) with them to shelter providing that Pet-Friendly sheltering is available at the time.
+Special needs clients are able to bring their pet(s) with them to shelter providing that Pet-Friendly sheltering is available at the time.

 Mississippi Board of Animal Health